Four ways to deepen our connection with ourselves

 • Creativity

 In a fast-changing world, the ability to innovate is becoming more important for everyone.
-Innovation is applied creativity, so when we develop our creative ‘muscles’ we also strengthen our ability to innovate.
+Innovation is applied creativity, so when we develop our creative ‘muscles’ we strengthen our ability to innovate.

 .